 Create a new field with the following expression.
-The key here is the spatial filter intersects($geometry, geometry(@parent)) that finds all polygons from the layer that touch the feature being processed.
-(Note: An earlier version of this post used touches filter instead of intersects)
+The key here is the spatial filter intersects($geometry, geometry(@parent)) that finds all polygons from the layer that intersect the feature being processed.

 aggregate( layer:= 'Zip_Codes', aggregate:='concatenate', expression:=ZIPCODE, concatenator:=', ', filter:=intersects($geometry, geometry(@parent)) )

 Note: If you are not getting accurate results, try the following

 - Add a small buffer to the geometry.
 Change the filter statement to something like filter:=intersects($geometry, buffer(geometry(@parent), 1)) where 1 is the distance in the units of your layer’s CRS.
 Change it to an appropriate small number for your CRS units.